You know me.

-I met a sixty seven year old Chinese man at 6:01 am this morning.
+I met a 67-year-old Chinese man at 6:01 this morning.
 He told me about his granddaughter and how she had finally been able to swim in his pool.
 I enjoyed listening to him.
 We walked and talked until we reached a little garden and he decided he would stop walking with me.

-At 11:11 am, I was strolling along the highway.
-Coincidentally, at 11:12 am, I met a seventeen year old Native American boy.
+At 11:11 a.m., I was strolling along the highway.
+Coincidentally, at 11:12 a.m., I met a 17-year-old Native American boy.
 He had several lines on each wrist but instead of telling me about those he told me about how much he loved driving.
-He would speed on the backroads of his town and he would describe to me how he felt like he was flying.
-We drove and talked about how he wanted to become a racecar driver.
-We did this until we came to a racetrack and I left him with the car to drive all he wanted.
+He would speed on the back roads of his town – he described the feeling of freedom, the feeling of flying.
+We drove and talked about how he wanted to become a race car driver.
+We did this until we came to a racetrack, and I left him with the car to drive all he wanted.

-I did not meet anyone else until 1:36 pm.
+I did not meet anyone else until 1:36 p.m.
 This was a girl with blue hair and matching eyes.
-She was twenty six and she showed me how to use the quadratic formula.
+She was 26 and she showed me how to use the quadratic formula.
 She really liked math, was actually planning to teach it at a local high school.
-We discussed mathematics and I brought her to the local high school, and she greeted a student and left.
+We discussed mathematics and I escorted her to the local high school.
+She greeted a student and left.

-I met an African man at 3:30 pm on the dot.
-He showed me pictures of his son who had joined the air force and we talked about fighter pilots and whether or not a war would break out.
+I met an African man at 3:30 p.m. on the dot.
+He showed me pictures of his son, who had joined the Air Force.
+We talked about fighter pilots and whether or not a war would break out.
 I dropped him off at his son’s house, and father and son hugged.
-Then I left.
+I left.

-At 5:58 pm I met a teenager who told me they did not want to live at home anymore.
-This teenager had bruises on their face and arms but they didn’t say anything about them.
-We talked about politics and human rights and then when we arrived at a beach we parted ways.
+At 5:58 p.m.
+I met a teenager who told me she did not want to live at home anymore.
+This teenager had bruises on her face and arms, but she didn’t say anything about them.
+We talked about politics and human rights, and when we reached the beach, we parted ways.

-At 9:43 pm I was in a hospital in northern Germany when I met two people who told me they were in love.
-They had handcuffed one set of wrists together but I didn’t ask about that and they didn’t tell.
-They told me they were getting married and I wished them luck and then we discussed wedding cakes and flowers until they were carried away on stretchers, their hands still clasped together.
+At 9:43 p.m., I was in a hospital in northern Germany when I met two people who told me they were in love.
+They had handcuffed one set of wrists together, but I didn’t ask about that and they didn’t tell.
+They told me they were getting married, and I wished them luck.
+We discussed wedding cakes and flowers until they were carried away on stretchers, their hands still clasped together.

-At 11:18 pm I picked up a crying baby off the street corner.
-The baby didn’t tell me anything but I told it about elephants and dolphins and about the quadratic formula until the crying stopped.
-Then I carried the baby with me until we saw a crying mother laying in a bed and a father who had tear streaks down his face and I gave it to her.
-She continued to cry but the baby looked peaceful.
+At 11:18 p.m.
+I picked up a crying baby off the street corner.
+The baby didn’t tell me anything, so instead I told it about elephants and dolphins and about the quadratic formula until the crying stopped.
+I carried the baby with me until I found a crying mother lying in a bed and a father with tear streaks down his face; I nestled the baby in her arms.
+She continued to cry, but the baby looked peaceful.

-At 1:34 am a twenty one year old paid for my drink in a bar, and we talked about college and their birthday and how stressful calculus was until they were too drunk to function and I brought them back to their dorm.
+At 1:34 a.m. a 21-year-old paid for my drink in a bar, and we talked about college and his birthday and how stressful organic chemistry was until he was too drunk to function and I brought him back to his dorm.

-And at 2:19 am, that time of night when everything seems scary and the hallway looks especially creepy and every man on the street that passes you looks like a rapist, at that time of night, I met you.
+And at 2:19 a.m., that time of night when everything seems scary, and the hallways look especially creepy, at that time of night, I met you.

-And I have told you about everyone I met today and how dolphins recognize themselves in mirrors and how if you drive fast enough you feel like you are flying.
-And I showed you how to use the quadratic formula and how to sneak into a bar even though your twenty first birthday is still three months away and how a green car is faster then a yellow one.
+And I have told you about everyone I met today and how dolphins recognize themselves in mirrors and how if you drive fast enough it feels like flying.
+And I showed you how to use the quadratic formula and how to sneak into a bar even though your twenty-first birthday is still three months away and how a green car is faster then a yellow one.

-And you told me you’re glad you met me, and I smiled too, because no one has ever told me that before.
+And you told me you’re glad you met me, and I smiled too, because no one has ever said that before.